primesoft-group/oneoffixx-docs/_pages/install/en/client.md

     OneOffixx, Version=2.3.40190.0, Culture=neutral, PublicKeyToken=null

-The compilation process should be re-started by “update”, if OneOffixx is displayed as “pending”.
+The compilation process should be re-started by "update", if OneOffixx is displayed as "pending".

     c:\Windows\Microsoft.NET\Framework\v4.0.30319\ngen.exe update